Harwich and the Mayflower

 Mayflower 400™️ champions the values of freedom, faith and personal liberty that informed the original journey, and which continue to be articulated in the special relationship between the UK, US and Netherlands.
 At the same time, the commemoration will recognise the impact of the Mayflower’s journey on Native American communities, addressing themes of colonialism and migration to provide an accurate, inclusive account of the Mayflower’s legacy.

-Together, we will draw inspiration from our past to steer our future – now and for generations to come.
+Together, we will draw inspiration from our past to steer our future, for generations to come.